HIV/AIDS in Canada: History

 2001: The National Aboriginal Council on HIV/AIDS is established to identify and address shared Indigenous community and Public Health Agency of Canada priorities and provide advice informed by community knowledge, lived experience and relevant practice specific to the needs of Indigenous peoples.

 2002: AIDS becomes the leading cause of death worldwide in people aged 15–59 years.

 2003: The WHO announces the “3 by 5” Initiative to bring treatment to 3 million people worldwide by 2005.
 The first officially sanctioned supervised injection site in North America opens in Vancouver's Downtown Eastside.

 2004: UNAIDS launches the Global Coalition on Women and AIDS to raise the visibility of the impact of HIV/AIDS on women and girls worldwide.
 The WHO supports the provision of sterile injection equipment to reduce HIV transmission.

 2005: Health Canada approves a rapid HIV antibody test for sale to health professionals in Canada, which enables point-of-care (POC) testing that can provide an accurate HIV antibody test result in two minutes.

 2006: The UN convenes a follow-up meeting and issues a progress report on the implementation of the Declaration of Commitment on HIV/AIDS.
 The 16th International AIDS Conference is held in Toronto.

 2007: The WHO and UNAIDS recommend that “male circumcision should always be considered as part of a comprehensive HIV prevention package.”
 The Canadian HIV Vaccine Initiative (CHVI) is established as Canada's contribution to global efforts to develop a safe and effective vaccine.

 2008: The 20th anniversary of World AIDS day.
 With funding from the Public Health Agency of Canada (PHAC), the Canadian AIDS Treatment Information Exchange (CATIE) extends its mandate to become the national Knowledge Exchange Broker of information for the prevention, treatment, care, and support for people living with and vulnerable to HIV/AIDS.

 2009: UNAIDS calls for the implementation of programs to work toward the virtual elimination of mother-to-child transmission of HIV by 2015.

 2010: The Vienna Declaration, a statement seeking to improve community health and safety by calling for the incorporation of scientific evidence into illicit drug policies, is launched at the 18th International AIDS Conference in Vienna, Austria.

-2011: The Supreme Court of Canada rules that InSite, Vancouver's supervised injection site, can continue to operate without the continual threat of legal interference.
-For the first time, WHO includes transgender people as a group at increased risk for HIV infection in their guidelines.
+2011: For the first time, WHO includes transgender people as a group at increased risk for HIV infection in their guidelines.
+The Supreme Court of Canada rules that InSite, Vancouver's supervised injection site, can continue to operate without the continual threat of legal interference.